 - The film straddles the line in between playing this straight and averting this.
 On one hand, Phoebus is a good guy, the gargoyles are comic relief, Esmeralda is old enough to make Phoebus' attraction to her natural, and there's a happy ending.
 On the other, gypsies are portrayed as both entertainers and cutthroats, genocide is implied, and Frollo's sexual desires conflicting with his religious beliefs is only downplayed enough to make it as a family film.

 - Played straight with the racial politics of the film.
-The gypsies of the novel really are dangerous, violent parasites.
+The gypsies of the novel are mostly dangerous & violent, though Clopin is protrayed sympathetically, and the Sack Woman does not hate gypsies for taking Esmeralda away from her after they reunite.
 This film, on the other hand, is explicitly anti-racist.

-- Brains: Evil; Brawn: Good: Quasimodo is strong and good, Frollo is smart and evil.
+- Brains Evil, Brawn Good: Quasimodo is strong and good, Frollo is clever and evil.

 - Brick Joke: "I'm free!
 I'm free! ...
 Dang it."